 To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
-Abuse and neglect are forms of maltreatment.
-Somebody may abuse or neglect a child by inflicting harm, for example by hitting them, or by failing to act to prevent harm, for example by leaving a small child home alone, or leaving knives or matches within reach of an unattended toddler.
+Abuse, neglect and exploitation are forms of maltreatment.
+Somebody may abuse, neglect or exploit a child by inflicting harm, for example by hitting them, or by failing to act to prevent harm, for example by leaving a small child home alone, or leaving knives or matches within reach of an unattended toddler.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.